 If your total income is in the mid-range with typical assets and you are concerned that you will not qualify for any assistance, complete a financial aid application anyway.
-If your student is determined to be a non-resident student by the Registrar Residency Office you may be eligible for aid under UC Berkeley's Middle Class Access Plan (MCAP).
 California residents may qualify for the Middle Class Scholarship (MCS).
 See "California Residents" below.

 Students Who Are Not Residents of California

-Students who are not residents of California face special challenges in finding enough financial resources to attend UC Berkeley.
+Students who are not residents of California may face challenges in finding enough financial resources to attend UC Berkeley.
 To find out about the residency rules, visit the Registrar's residency web page.
-Be sure to develop a financial plan for addressing this financial challenge.
-Financial tools, such as private loans, outside scholarships, Middle Class Access Plan, and college savings plans can help.
+Be sure to develop a financial plan to meet your student's educational expenses until they time your student graduates from UC Berkeley.
+Financial tools, such as private loans, outside scholarships, and college savings plans can help.

 Applying for Financial Aid

 If your student is a U.S. citizen or eligible non-citizen, they apply for financial aid every year by completing the Free Application for Federal Student Aid (FAFSA).
 The priority deadline for completing the FAFSA is March 2 every year, but if you miss the deadline, complete the FAFSA as soon as possible.
 You can help your student keep track of this filing deadline by marking your calendar each year and working with them to start this process during the mid-year school break.
 Visit our Apply for Aid page for more information.